If you are eager to build marketing momentum and grow your brand awareness, you should start using Amazon-sponsored ads effectively.

 Amazon advertising has experienced phenomenal growth in 2019.
 Its market share has risen, occupying 50% of the total share in the e-commerce industry.
 For brands, Amazon sponsored product ads and brand ads are the most powerful advertising tools to increase their discoverability and drive more sales.

-With recent changes in the sponsored ads, Amazon’s footprint in the digital space is accelerating.
+With recent changes in sponsored ads, Amazon’s footprint in the digital space is accelerating.
 At present, Amazon offers three different types of advertising solutions.

 - Amazon Sponsored Products